-Halloween is a big, big decorating event, both indoors and outdoors.
-Purchases of Halloween decorations is second only to Christmas decorations.
-It is a multi billion dollar event.
+Halloween is a big, big decorating event.
+We go all out on indoor Halloween decorations as well as outdoor Halloween decorations.
+Purchases of Halloween decorations are second only to Christmas decorations.
+It is a multibillion-dollar event.
+Retailers online and in stores know this.
+As a result, they have the Halloween decor on display in late summer, ready for you to gobble it up.
 Best of all, Halloween is just for fun.
 It doesn’t carry the stress of Christmas.
 This is just a few reasons for its increasing popularity.

-Halloween was once a one night affair.
-Kids got dressed up in costumes, and go out to Trick or Treat for candy in the neighborhood.
+Halloween was once a one-night affair.
+Kids got dressed up in costumes, and went out to Trick or Treat for candy in the neighborhood.
 Home and yard decorations were sparse.
 Halloween parties were somewhat infrequent.
-Today, Halloween has evolved into a entire season, lasting the whole month of October.
-It has become integrated with the Fall season, and includes hayrides, haunted houses, parties and Halloween decorating to the hilt, both indoor and outdoor.
+Today, Halloween has evolved into an entire season, lasting the whole month of October.
+It has become integrated with the Fall season and includes hayrides, haunted houses, and parties.
+We display Halloween decor to the max, both indoor and outdoor.
 In some neighborhoods, there is stiff competition, to see whose front yard has the best and eeriest Halloween display.
 Will it be yours?

 For outdoor Halloween decorating, you can go simple, elaborate, or anywhere in between.
 You may want to start with a Fall theme, then evolve it towards the scary, and eerie Halloween side as the big day draws near.
 Once Halloween night is over, revert your display back to a fall theme.
 Keep the Fall display up all the way to Thanksgiving.
 A corn stalk tepee makes a good centerpiece on the lawn for the whole season.
 Including a few pumpkins in the display, is a must.
 There’s multiple sizes, varieties and colors to choose from.
 Design the setting to be friendly, scary, or ghoulish, depending upon the age of your children (if you have little goblins), and your own preferences.

-Add a fair amount of Halloween lights for nighttime viewing.
+Add a fair amount of lighted Halloween decor for nighttime viewing.
 Importantly, make sure any outdoor lighting is rated for outdoor use.
+Safety first.

 Decorate both the yard and the house, from top to bottom.
 Stores offer plenty of outdoor Halloween decorations to choose from.